maheshwaghmare/_s/readme.txt

 = Does this theme support any plugins? =

-Awesome Blog includes support for Infinite Scroll in Jetpack.
+Bhari includes support for Infinite Scroll in Jetpack.

 == Changelog ==